The Persuaders!: Cars

 As with Simon Templar – Roger Moore's character in the television series The Saint – Sinclair's car has personalised number plates of his initials: Simon Templar's were "ST 1", Brett Sinclair's are "BS 1" (except for one scene in the episode "The Gold Napoleon", where the car is seen with its real UK registration number PPP 6H).
 The true owner of the index number of Sinclair's car, Billy Smart, Jr., permitted its use in the series.

-The Aston Martin from the show was sold by the factory after filming ended, via HR Owen in London, to its first private owner.
+The Aston Martin from the show was sold by the factory after filming ended, via H.R.
+Owen in London, to its first private owner.
 It was restored in recent years by the Aston Martin factory, and is presently owned by divorce lawyer and art collector Jeremy Levison.
 Both Moore and Curtis had signed the underside of the car's boot (rear luggage compartment): Moore at Pinewood Studios in May 2003; Curtis at Cheltenham Racecourse in October 2008.
 In 2013, the Aston Martin DBS was an invited participant at two of Europe's most exclusive motoring concours, the Concorso d'Eleganza Villa d'Este at Lake Como, and the Salon Privé Concours in London.

-Danny Wilde's Dino bears Italian registration plate MO 221400 (the 'MO' component represents the province of Modena, which happens to be the headquarters and manufacturing base of Ferrari).
+Danny Wilde's Dino bears Italian registration plate MO 221400 (the "MO" component represents the province of Modena, which happens to be the headquarters and manufacturing base of Ferrari).
 The exact whereabouts of the Dino today is unknown, but it is believed to be in private ownership in Italy.